Alexander Peskanov: Composing

 Peskanov is a composer of numerous works, but has mainly focused on music involving the piano.
-Peskanov has written 20 piano concertos, including 17 for young pianists of different levels.
-His Concerto No. 1 for Piano and Strings and Concerto No. 8 "Spring Concerto" were selected by the National Federation of Music Clubs for Festival Bulletin of 2020-2024.
+Peskanov has written 22 piano concertos, including 18 for young pianists of different levels.
+His Concerto No. 1 for Piano and Strings, Concerto No. 8 "Spring Concerto," Concerto No. 16 "Fate or Destiny" and Concerto No. 17 "In Baroque Style" as well as two compositions for Flute and Piano, Sicilienne Impromptu and Irish Poem were selected by the National Federation of Music Clubs for Festival Bulletin of 2024-2028.
 The score and recording of Concerto No. 1 for Piano and Strings were released by Hal Leonard Publications.
 Between 2013 and 2016, Peskanov Piano Concertos Nos.
 1, 6, and 10 were performed by the Tallinn Chamber Orchestra and were broadcast on Estonian National Radio.
 In the summer of 2014, Peskanov's Concerto No. 2 was premiered in Mexico at the Zacatecas International Music Festival.
 The winners of the 2015 Brown Piano Concerto Competition have performed his Concerto No.1.
 In October 2015, Peskanov's Concerto No.5 was premiered in New York at the Carnegie Hall Gala Fundraiser, entitled, "Express Yourself Through Music" and dedicated to Musical Education and Autism.
 Peskanov's Piano Concerto No. 3 (Maryland Concerto) and Piano Concerto No. 7 (Anniversary Concerto) were premiered at Piano Concerto Extravaganza at College of Music, Payap University in Thailand.
 In April 2017, Peskanov's Spring Concerto and Azery Rhapsody for Piano and Orchestra had their world premieres at Carnegie/Weill Recital Hall by young piano soloists from 4 continents.
 In November 2017 the same two concertos had their European premieres at St. John's Smith Square, Westminster, in London.
 Also, the Concerto No.7 (Anniversary Concerto) was premiered in South Africa and Concerto No. 1 for Piano and Strings was premiered at Prince Alfred College in Adelaide, Australia.

 In 2017, thirteen Piano Concertos by Alexander Peskanov were featured in newly released "The Pianist's Guide to Standard Teaching and Performance Concertos" by Karen Beres and Christopher Hahn, published by Alfred Music.
 The new releases included several piano trios, written for Six Hands and the "Spring Concerto" for Piano and Orchestra, published in 2015 by Alfred Music and selected for the National Federation of Music Clubs’ 2017–2020.
 Peskanov is the recipient of three special ASCAP awards.

 One of his compositions, Temptations, was animated by Stephen Malinowski.